McDjXdLol/IdleFission/README.md

 ## 🚀 How to Run

+### From source code

 ```bash
 pip install customtkinter
 python main.py
 ```

+### Using the pre-built release executable
+Just download the `idle_fission.exe` from the release page and run it directly on Windows.
+No installation or Python required.

 ## 💾 Save System
 Game progress is saved to a JSON file (`save.json`).
 You can save or load the game manually from the GUI interface.